The power of storytelling to deliver effective compliance training

 In the second part of LEO Learning’s series of compliance training podcasts, two of LEO Learning’s experts share their ideas and knowledge about why storytelling has an important role to play for companies carrying out compliance training and how it can be used to engage and upskill learners in innovative, relatable ways.

 Rather than worrying about your learners seeing your mandatory learning as a chore, our podcast will give you valuable insights into overcoming passive training and turning your programmes into immersive experiences, brought to life by realistic scenarios which your employees will remember when they face important decisions during their day-to-day professional lives.

-The podcast features Imogen Casebourne, LEO’s Director of Learning and People, and Geoff Bloom, who has worked on blended leadership initiatives with the likes of PwC, Volvo, British Airways and BP in his role as Principal Consultant for LEO.
+The podcast features Imogen Casebourne, LEO Learning’s Director of Learning and People, and Geoff Bloom, who has worked on blended leadership initiatives with the likes of PwC, Volvo, British Airways and BP in his role as Principal Consultant for LEO Learning.

 In a lively mix of observations and case studies based on their successes with some of the world’s leading organisations, our experts describe how to give your training the all-important authenticity which engages audiences and broadens their awareness of the range of perspectives and responsibilities which contribute to strong compliance across a company.